OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

       * using Webpack to create a single bundle of all script and CSS resources
       * copy all relevant files to the **dist** folder

-    When the build completes, you should see a note that "*webpack: Compiled successfully*".

     For the React and Angular labs, the TypeScript compiler will also stay in a "watch mode" to refresh the add-in when code changes are made.

-    If you need to exit "watch mode", press <kbd>CTRL</kbd>+<kbd>C</kbd> in the command prompt / terminal.
+    If you need to exit "watch mode", run **npm run stop** in the command prompt / terminal.

 1. Use one of these methods to sideload and test the Office Add-in.